Category Report

 Featured Insights

-The Greatest Story Ever Sold: The Unintended Consequences of Passive Investing by Mr. Michael Green was the top newcomer at #1.
-In total 42 books had their debut mentions.
+Tribe: On Homecoming and Belonging by Sebastian Junger was the top newcomer at #7.
+In total 82 books had their debut mentions.

 Key Takeaways for Investors and Financial Thinkers